-Beech Mountain, North Carolina: Land of OzA long-abandoned Oz mountaintop theme park, refurbished by locals to open to the public only a few weekends a year.
+Beech Mountain, North Carolina: Land of OzA once abandoned Oz mountaintop theme park, refurbished by locals to open to the public only a few weekends a year.

-- NC-184 takes you up to the town of Beech Mountain.
-A winding 2-lane road just to the left of the Chamber of Commerce building -- Beech Mountain Parkway -- will take you up to a sign that says "Emerald Mountain."
-Through that gate, it's another 1/2 mile, past a bunch of ski lifts.
+- Hwy 184 takes you to the town of Beech Mountain.
+A winding two-lane road just to the left of the Chamber of Commerce building -- Beech Mountain Pkwy -- takes you up to a sign that says, "Emerald Mountain."
+Through that gate, it's another half-mile, past a bunch of ski lifts.

 - RA Rates:

 Visitor Tips and News About Land of Oz